Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Problem Statement Methodology

-To solve this problem, we first split the gulf into hexagonal grid cells (see Figure~\ref{fig:NARW-Paths}) of $0.3^\mathrm{o}$ on EPSG:4269\footnote{~See: https://epsg.io/4269.} projection.
+To solve this problem, we first split the gulf into hexagonal grid cells (see Figure~\ref{fig:NARW-Paths}) of $0.3^\mathrm{o}$ on EPSG:4269\footnote{~https://epsg.io/4269.} projection.
 The shape of the cells is due to the Earth's curvature, as hexagonal cells can divide the Earth's surface uniformly.
-Figure~\ref{fig:all-paths} shows some paths discovered from historical data, highlighted by polygons placed in high-traffic areas.
-The intuition for utilizing grid cells is extracting the starting and destination area of tracks because the AIS data does not always provide detailed information regarding the destination of a voyage.
-Relationships between grid cells based on tracks will assist the decision-making of the AI model while forecasting trajectory in the absence of information related to the destination.
-In addition, there are countless possible locations for vessels in the gulf, making it difficult to compare them with others that have different, but yet similar, trajectories.
-Using grid cells helps us to overcome these challenges and allows for a more effective comparison between vessels that pass through the same grid cell.
-In this sense, comparing trajectories and the route polygons we placed in high-traffic areas, we can see that most tracks intersect with route polygons at some point during their course.
-However, paths like the one in Figure~\ref{fig:all-paths}{\bf C} are the most challenging ones in the dataset as it does not intersect with any route polygons and represent a curvy-shaped moving pattern.
-We developed a probabilistic model (see Algorithm~\ref{algo:pdestination}) that leverages the relationship between grid cells, route polygons, and historical vessel tracks to predict the route a vessel will take and the destination ({\it i.e.}, last grid cell) of the voyage.
-For the sake of disambiguation, this research proposes two models, one for engineering features and referred to as the \textit{probabilistic model}, and another to forecast the trajectories, referred to as the \textit{deep-learning model}.
+On top of such grid, Figure~\ref{fig:all-paths} shows some paths discovered from historical data, highlighted by polygons placed in high-traffic areas.
+Vessels crossing these polygons are more likely to interact with a whale hotspot area based on the historical movement behaviors in the same region.
+In this sense, comparing trajectories in high-traffic areas, we can observe that most tracks intersect with route polygons at some point during their course.
+Besides, paths like the one in Figure~\ref{fig:all-paths}{\bf C} are the intricate patterns of the dataset as they do not intersect with any route polygons and represent curvy-shaped moving patterns.
+Based on all these different moving behaviors, we developed a probabilistic model (see Algorithm~\ref{algo:pdestination}) that leverages the relationship between grid cells, route polygons, and historical vessel tracks to predict the route taken by a vessel and the destination ({\it i.e.}, endpoint ) of that same voyage.